Rotation angles of a rotating disc -- A toy model exhibiting the geometric phase --

 \section{Baumkuchen angle and the geodesic curvature}

 It is worth clarifying the relation between Baumkuchen lemma \ref{lem:bk} and the geodesic curvature in \defref{def:curv-def}\,.
-First, let us introduce a curve $\ga_q$, which is locally parallel but separated by distance $q$ from the curve $\ga$\,, that is,
+For this purpose, we consider a ribbon-like neighborhood of the curve $\ga$.
+First, let us introduce a curve $\gamma_q$, which is locally parallel to $\gamma$ but separated by a small distance $q$ in the normal direction.
+Namely, we define